-After a major construction process, the historic Ford House is set to open its new visitor center to the public in May!
+After a major construction process, the historic Ford House opened its new visitor center to the public this month!

 The new visitor center is on the grounds of the historic Edsel and Eleanor Clay Ford estate in Grosse Pointe Shores and marks the first major alteration to the estate in 25 years.

 It’s also the largest new construction project on the grounds since the home was built in 1928.

 Opening Week for The Ford House Visitor’s Center

 Timed tickets for opening week, May 26-30, are $5 and available at www.fordhouse.org.
 Tours of the house are available for an additional fee, and are self-guided and enhanced with an app, handouts and strategically located staff.
 Following opening week, Ford House will kick off the summer season with a full program of classes, concerts and activities for adults and children.